Harriot College News

 At ECU the Thomas Harriot College of Arts and Sciences embodies both the passion and diversity of our namesake.
 The spirit of exploration lives in our students and faculty.
 Through our programs' initiatives we connect eastern North Carolina with the past, present and future of our world.

 The second annual Thomas Harriot College of Arts and Sciences Staff Awards and Recognition Ceremony was held May 11 in Harvey Hall.
-The even honors all dedicated THCAS staff members and recognizes the hard work they engage in on a day-to-day basis.

 Dr. Bradley Rodgers, professor of maritime studies, working in partnership with the National Museum of Bermuda, has announced they may be one step closer to linking a shipwreck site to the nearly 400-year-old story of a stranded Dutch pirate ship.

 Instead of repeating tried-and-true experiments in their science laboratory courses, university and community college students in eastern North Carolina will soon be learning and conducting science in a more interactive, engaging way.

 Thomas Harriot College of Arts and Sciences anthropology professor Dr. Megan Perry has been appointed director of international initiatives for the college, effective July 1.

 The North Carolina Literary Review is accepting submissions for the 2018 Alex Albright Creative Nonfiction Prize.
 Submissions are being accepted through July 1.

 Dr. Elizabeth Ables, assistant professor of biology, and Dr. Jacob Hochard, assistant professor of economics, are recipients of the 2018 Dean's Early Career Award.